louketo/louketo-proxy/README.md

 #### **Metrics**

-Assuming the --enable-metrics has been set, a prometheus endpoint can be found on /oauth/metrics
+Assuming the --enable-metrics has been set, a Prometheus endpoint can be found on /oauth/metrics; at present the only metric being exposed is a counter per http code.